jakeadel/bank-demo/README.md

 Run with: from within /app, fastapi dev main.py

+## Notes:
+    - Money is held in Cents

 ## Improvements:
     - Add authentication, use JWT tokens
     - More structured logging